GitauHarrison/notes/linode/deploy_on_linode.md

         ```python
         gitauharrison@bolderlearner:~$ sudo ufw enable

+        # Output

+        Command may disrupt existing ssh connections.
+Proceed with operation (y|n)? # type "y" for "yes"
+        Firewall is active and enabled on system startup
         ```

         - The command above basically enables all that we have set for our SSH and port 5000.
 When prompted, type "y" to activate and enable firewall on system startup.